diandiaye/Institut-des-Algorithmes-du-S-n-gal/Tutorials_R/README.md

 # 2. Solving differential equations in R

- - Step 1: writing the differential equations in R
+ - f1. writing the differential equations in R
- - Step 2: defining some values for the parameters
+ - f2. : defining some values for the parameters
- - Step 3: defining initial values for the variables
+ - f3. : defining initial values for the variables
- - Step 4: the points in time where to calculate variables values
+ - f4. : the points in time where to calculate variables values
- - Step 5: numerically solving the SIR model
+ - f5. : numerically solving the SIR model

 # 3. Exercises